kigawas/kigawas.github.io/posts/2018-11-22-y-combinator-in-python.md

 ---
-title: Y-combinator in Python
+title: "Y-combinator in Python"
-excerpt: A simple introduction to Y-combinator in Python
+date: 2018-11-22
+draft: false
 ---

 ## What is Y-combinator